-Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr A and Mr R's complaint for Shawbrook to put things right by making sure that Mr A and Mr R doesn't suffer a financial loss.
+Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr A and Mrs S's complaint for Shawbrook to put things right by making sure that they don't suffer a financial loss.
 In my view that would mean that the solar panel system should generate roughly what was promised in the quote.